Misioslav/expressvpn/README.md

 Container-based on [polkaned/expressvpn](https://hub.docker.com/r/polkaned/expressvpn) version.
 This is my attempt mostly to learn more about docker.

+## TAGS

+Latest tag is based on `debian bullseye`.
+It is possible to use `debian bookworm` base with `-bookworm` tags.
+Numbers in the tag corresponds to ExpressVPN version.

 ## PROTOCOL AND CIPHER

 You can change it by env variables `protocol` and `cipher`.